jgm/pandoc/doc/lua-filters.md

 `render (doc[, colwidth])`

 Render a @\'Doc\'@.
 The text is reflowed on breakable spaces to match the given line length.
-Text is not reflowed if theline length parameter is omitted or nil.
+Text is not reflowed if the line length parameter is omitted or nil.

 Parameters